-Geoffrey Scott

-Professor Scott has a wide range of teaching and scholarly interests, but his focus is intellectual property and the intersection of the worlds of artistic and scientific expression and the law.
+Geoffrey Scott Professor Scott has a wide range of teaching and scholarly interests, but his focus is intellectual property and the intersection of the worlds of artistic and scientific expression and the law.
 He has given particular attention to the protection of cultural properties in both Europe and Asia, to domestic and international entertainment issues with an emphasis on music, and to the representation of the individual professional athlete.
 He received a Fulbright Scholar award in 2004-2005 for his research in the protection of cultural and ethnographic properties in Asia, and he has been a visiting professor and scholar at the University of Delaware Graduate College of Marine Studies in the fields of biotechnology and intellectual property law.
-He is the founder and supervisor of the Penn State Arts, Sports and Entertainment Law Clinic.
+He is a Fellow with the Institute of Advanced Legal Studies in London, and is the founder and supervisor of the Penn State Arts, Sports and Entertainment Law Clinic.